somnambulist-tech/api-bundle/docs/api_controller.md

 ### Requests

-`FormRequest` objects should be used for all API controller actions, except `DELETE` or `HEAD` that should not have a request body.
+`FormRequest` objects should be used for all API controller actions - especially if you want automatic API documentation generating.

-`api-bundle` includes an extension adding dedicated methods for extracting common API data from the request:
+`api-bundle` includes several custom FormRequests to help with some common tasks:

+ * SearchFormRequest - for searches
+ * ViewFormRequest - adds only includes / fields support
+ * FormRequest (deprecated from 5.1.0)

+__Note:__ Search and View FormRequests pull data only from the validated data bag and do not access the request query object.
+If validation is not performed, these will be empty or only contain the defaults.

+Search and API FormRequest include:

  * includes (`include` is the argument)
  * filters (or filter, the search criteria to apply on the request)